ClippyCorpCoding/Deepin-Translator-Addon/README.md

 # Deepin-Translator-Addon
-a translator for DEEPIN from chinese to you locale
+a translator for DEEPIN from chinese to your locale